hmmmq/ExcelToWordMaven/README.md

 # ExcelToWordMaven
-translate the word file to doc
+translate the row data in excel file to a new doc